 If A expects to sell the investment in B, or that B will distribute its retained profits in the foreseeable future, A recognises a deferred tax liability to the extent that the temporary difference is expected to reverse.
 The tax rate reflects the manner in which A expects to recover the carrying amount of its investment (see paragraph 51 of the Standard).
-A credits or charges recognises the deferred tax in other comprehensive income to equity to the extent that the deferred tax results from foreign exchange translation differences which that have been charged or credited directly to equity recognised in other comprehensive income (paragraph 61A of the Standard).
+A recognises the deferred tax in other comprehensive income to the extent that the deferred tax results from foreign exchange translation differences that have been recognised in other comprehensive income (paragraph 61A of the Standard).
 A discloses separately:

-- (a) the amount of deferred tax which that has been charged or credited directly to equityrecognised in other comprehensive income (paragraph 81(ab) of the Standard); and - (b) the amount of any remaining temporary difference which is not expected to reverse in the foreseeable future and for which, therefore, no deferred tax is recognised (see paragraph 81(f) of the Standard).
+- (a) the amount of deferred tax that has been recognised in other comprehensive income (paragraph 81(ab) of the Standard); and - (b) the amount of any remaining temporary difference which is not expected to reverse in the foreseeable future and for which, therefore, no deferred tax is recognised (see paragraph 81(f) of the Standard).